neuml/txtai/docs/embeddings/configuration/cloud.md

 container: string
 ```

 Container/bucket/directory/repository name.
+Your embeddings will be stored in the container with the filename specified by the `path` configuration.

 ## Cloud object storage configuration

 In addition to the above common configuration, the cloud object storage provider has the following additional configuration parameters.
+Note that some cloud providers do not need any of these parameters and can use implicit authentication with service accounts.

+These parameters are defined in the [libcloud documentation](https://libcloud.readthedocs.io/en/stable/apidocs/libcloud.common.html#module-libcloud.common.base).

 ### key
 ```yaml
 key: string
 ```

-Provider-specific access key.
-Can also be set via ACCESS_KEY environment variable.
+Required provider-specific access key.
+Can also be set via `ACCESS_KEY` environment variable.
 Ensure the configuration file is secured if added to the file.
+When using implicit authentication, set this to a value such as 'using-implicit-auth'.

 ### secret
 ```yaml
 secret: string
 ```

-Provider-specific access secret.
-Can also be set via ACCESS_SECRET environment variable.
+Optional provider-specific access secret.
+Can also be set via `ACCESS_SECRET` environment variable.
 Ensure the configuration file is secured if added to the file.

 ### host
 ```yaml